In a previous post, we explained what an evergreen funnel is and how it can benefit course creators. But how do you build one?

 Step 1: Create a Valuable Lead Magnet

-Choose a free offer that solves one real pain.
+Choose a free offer that addresses a genuine pain point.
 Aim for a quick win that your ideal student can finish in 10 to 30 minutes.
 Make it lean, helpful, and relevant to your course outcome.

 Good formats for course topics: